 Types and Uses

-Coconut oil derived from the meat of coconuts and is available in refined and unrefined (virgin) forms.
-Virgin coconut oil retains a strong coconut flavor and is ideal for baking and recipes that benefit from its distinct taste.
+Above all Coconut oil derived from the meat of coconuts and is available in refined and unrefined (virgin) forms.
+Also Virgin coconut oil retains a strong coconut flavor and is ideal for baking and recipes that benefit from its distinct taste.
 Refined coconut oil has a neutral flavor and higher smoke point, suitable for frying and sautéing.

 Health Benefits